djthorpe/gopi/README.md

 The tested requirements are currently:

-  * Any Raspberry Pi
+  * Any Raspberry Pi (v2, v3, Zero and Zero W have been tested)
-  * Raspian Jessie Lite 4.4 (other distributions may work, but not tested
+  * Raspian Jessie Lite 4.4 (other distributions may work, but not tested)
   * Go 1.9

 In order to use the library, you'll need to have a working version of Go on